cwentland0/perform/doc/solver/limiters.rst

 Barth-Jespersen Limiter
 -----------------------
+This gradient limiter is activated by setting ``grad_limiter = "barth"`` in ``solver_params.inp``.
 This limiter guarantees that no new local maxima or minima are created by the higher-order face reconstructions.
 However, the gradient limiter calculation is non-differentiable (due to a minimum function), which can negatively affect convergence of the solver.

 Venkatakrishnan Limiter
 -----------------------
+This gradient limiter is activated by setting ``grad_limiter = "venkat"`` in ``solver_params.inp``.
 The Venkatakrishnan limiter improves on the Barth-Jespersen limiter by replacing the non-differentiable minimum function with a smooth polynomial function.
 This has the effect of improving solver convergence, but has the negative consequence of limiting the solution in smooth regions and more aggressively smoothing discontinuities.